-- 23. The Board has the power to do all things necessary or convenient to be done in connection with the performance of its functions under the NZEA Act.
-8 - The Board may give written directions to the CEO in relation to: 24. - the performance of the Authority's functions or the exercise of the Authority's powers, or a. - the performance of the CEO's functions or the exercise of the CEO's powers but must not b. give a direction to the CEO in respect of Part 5 (Energy industry jobs plan) of the NZEA Act.9
+- 23. The Board has the power to do all things necessary or convenient to be done in connection with the performance of its functions under the NZEA Act. - 24.
+The Board may give written directions to the CEO in relation to: - a. the performance of the Authority's functions or the exercise of the Authority's powers, or - b. the performance of the CEO's functions or the exercise of the CEO's powers but must not give a direction to the CEO in respect of Part 5 (Energy industry jobs plan) of the NZEA Act.

-7 Section 19 of the NZEA Act.
+&lt;sup>7 Section 19 of the NZEA Act.
 However, any objective, strategy or policy determined by the Board in respect of Part 5 of the NZEA Act (Energy industry jobs plan) must be of a general nature only.

-8 Sub-section 19(2) of the NZEA Act.
+&lt;sup>8 Sub-section 19(2) of the NZEA Act.

-- 25. The NZEA Act provides the Board with specific powers to: - a. make an arrangement whereby a state or territory employee10 or a consultant11 assists the Authority with the performance of its functions - b. authorise the disclosure of information to, and use information from, other entities and individuals12, and - c. recommend to the Minister that a review be conducted of the operation of the NZEA Act.
-13 - 26.
+- 25. The NZEA Act provides the Board with specific powers to: - a. make an arrangement whereby a state or territory employee or a consultant assists the Authority with the performance of its functions - b. authorise the disclosure of information to, and use information from, other entities and individuals, and - c. recommend to the Minister that a review be conducted of the operation of the NZEA Act. - 26.
 The Board also has a range of powers under the PGPA Act and Rules. - 27.
-The Board has the power to establish sub-committees and advisory committees 14.
+The Board has the power to establish sub-committees and advisory committees.